Gaurav-Lambha/angular-with-loopback/README.md

-# angular-with-loopback-framework
+# Angular with loopback framework

-*Working on this. i will deployed this ASAP.
+* Working on this. i will deployed this ASAP.